 Dust and grime can get lodged in the surface's many crevasses, making it difficult to remove.
 Not only that but if you are not careful, cleaning the surface might cause damage.
 This causes a lot of complications.

 Many people believe that removing painted popcorn ceiling is a straightforward and painless task, but nothing could be further from reality.
-Although acoustic ceiling removal does not necessitate the use of any expensive or difficult instruments, there are numerous factors to consider.
+Sometimes acoustic ceiling removal requires the use of expensive or difficult to use instruments as well as numerous other factors to consider.

 This seems like quite a lot, doesn't it?
 That's why you should hire our team of knowledgeable and experienced professionals for ceiling repair.
 By hiring us, you ensure that no damage is done to your walls, ceilings, appliances, or furniture.